MrValdez/Roshambo/README.md

 ```

 #BeatFrequentPick.py
  For the purpose of the first paper, *yomi.py* will use the AI from *BeatFrequentPick.py*.
-Pleaes refer to the first paper for more detail on this subsystem.
+Please refer to the first paper for more detail on this subsystem.

 #PatternPredictor.py
  For the purpose of the second paper, *yomi.py* will use the AI from *PatternPredictor.py*.
-Pleaes refer to the second paper for more detail on this subsystem.
+Please refer to the second paper for more detail on this subsystem.

 #Yomi AI configuration file